-Wire rope can have different purposes, depending on the climbing plants growth type.
-At first, they work as a latter for young shoots to grab hold of and climb.
-The so called "twining plants" twine and twist their shoots directly around the cable.
-A permanent entwining is only recommendable for light or medium twining plants.
-Vigorous twining plants, however, need to be lead parallel to the wire rope strands, as described by Wisteria.
+Wire ropes function in a variety of ways, depending on a climbing plant's growth type.
+Initially, they serve as a ladder for young shoots to grab hold of and climb.
+'Twining plants twine and twist their shoots directly around the cable, but a permanent entwining is only suitable with light or moderately-twining climbing plants.
+Vigorous twining plants need to be guided parallel to the wire rope strands, as described for wisteria.

-Old and shrubby plants are fixed and tied to the cables.
-At times the cables are used as a stencil, and the plant is strictly guided along those lines.
-Wires are also used as fall protection for self climbing plants such as Ivy.
-Please, note the photo gallery below.
+Old or shrubby plants are fixed to the cables by tying.
+Sometimes cables are used as a template/mould to guide the plants into particular shapes (the plant is strictly trained along those lines).
+Cables are also used as 'fall-protection' for self climbing plants, such as ivy.
+(See the photo gallery below).

-If possible, plants should always be lead on or in front of the supporting system.
-For this, the branch work and vines of climbing plants are built up on top of / in front of the system.
-The older vines and branches are tied and bound on to the supporting wires.
+Where possible, the plant should always be guided in front of the support (trellis) system.
+This allows proper ventilation, without which, the plant is quite susceptible to mould.
+To this purpose, the trunk frame and branch work of climbing plants are built up on the outside of the ropes or trellis slats.
+The 'old wood' (older vines and branches) are tied and bound (see link for binding material) to the supporting wire ropes.
 The respective vine should not be allowed to grow around or behind a supporting wire rope.

-Some plants like Wisteria are often only guided on one wire because the cut and care is easier.
-Flat structures, however, make more sense with most other plants.
-A formal question surfaces: Shall the tension line be a single wire, arranged parallel to the plant or are lattices or “nets” better?
-For architectural reasons, it is sometimes necessary to arrange individual cable strands in parallel, without cross-links.
-This applies to both horizontal or vertical lines alike.
-Such Trellis’ acts leaner, more pleasing, and can possibly provide better support with their lines in the design language of the building.
-For the plants, however, lattice structures offer more 'grip' and are therefore preferrable.
-In the wire rope systems section, you can see both options.
+Some plants, like wisteria, are often cultivated as a single strand (guided on one cable) because the pruning and care is easier.
+For most plants, however, planar arrangements make more sense.
+A design question arises: shall the tension ropes be arranged individually as parallel lines, or is a grid-like lattice structure better?
+For architectural reasons, it is sometimes necessary to arrange individual cable strands parallel to one another, without cross-connections (transverse/intersecting lines).
+This applies equally to horizontal and vertical lines.
+Such climbing aids appear sleeker/more stream-lined, more pleasing, and often harmonise better with the design language of the building.
+For the plants themselves, however, grid arrangements offer more 'grip' and are therefore often preferable.
+Under wire rope systems, you can review both options.

-A word in advance: For climbing plant support systems, there is barely an alternative to stainless steel.
-Other material often causes damage of some sort...
-Wire rope technology from FassadenGrün is exclusively high grade stainless steel.
-We offer five different construction designs: easy, light, medium, heavy and massive.
-Basically all of our pre assebmled wire rope systems are available in these five styles, classifying them into different forms of design, wall distance, load capacity and price.
-Which style fits to which climbing plant is shown on the climbing plant pages.
+A word in advance: for climbing plant support systems, there is no real alternative to stainless steel.
+Other materials usually cause damage of some sort.
+Wire rope technology from FassadenGrün is exclusively made of high grade stainless steel.
+We offer five different construction styles: easy, light, medium, heavy, and massive.
+Basically, all of our pre-assembled wire rope systems ('kits') are available in these five styles, classified according to difference in design, wall distance, load-bearing capacity, and price.
+Again, refer to the charts at the bottom of each climbing plant profile, to see which construction style (easy, light, medium, heavy, massive...) fits to which climbing plant.

-Many applications can be satisfied by FassadenGrün with the purchase of ready-made kits, as opposed to buying a collection of individual parts.
-Such pre-assembled cable sets are suitable for all wall types, however they are not suitable for: insulated walls (ETICS), cladding, and thin-walled concrete elements.
+Many applications can be satisfied by FassadenGrün with the purchase of our ready-made kits, as opposed to buying a collection of individual parts.
+Such pre-assembled trellis sets are suitable for all wall types with the exception of: insulated walls (ETICS), cladding, and thin-walled concrete elements.
 Alternatives can be found for these cases.
-Very big greening fields should and can be grouped into several smaller fields, next to each other.
-This makes the use of standardized wire rope systems easier.
+Very big greening fields can and should be grouped into several smaller fields, next to each other.
+This makes the use of standard wire rope systems easier.

-When necessary, you can also modify and maximize basic turfing formats by ordering components in addition to kits.
-Let FassadenGrün advise you on how to broaden and enlarge a greening.
-If you don’t see your solution you can then look in the overview of Climbing Plants at least.
-You may find preferred arrangements for many cases; whether you want more dense or Spartan, horizontal, or vertical forms.
-With this knowledge, you can put your own original sets together in the "Individual Parts" section.
-The mounts themselves should have approximately the same wall distances as a comparable wire rope system.
+When necessary, you can also modify and enlarge basic shapes by ordering individual parts in addition to kits.
+We can advise you on how to enlarge a facade greening, or let us know when you place an order what your needs are.
+You can also refer to our section on Climbing Plants-- the charts at the bottom of each plant profile.
+Here you may find arrangements you prefer for your special case, depending on your preference for more dense or spartan, horizontal, or vertical forms.
+With this knowledge, you can put your own original kit together from components in our "Individual Parts" section.
+The mounts you choose should have approximately the same wall distances as a comparable wire rope system would have.